cmoore1776/nginx/README.md

 # nginx

-Dockerfile for nginx, based on Alpine Linux and built from source with openssl 1.1.1 (supports TLSv1.3).
+nginx, based on Alpine Linux and built from source with openssl 3.

 ## Usage